Ike Moriz: Charity work

-Together with the photographer and writer Kiara Worth, Moriz founded and championed the environmental protection interest group Fresh Air For Hout Bay' in 2014, for which he wrote, recorded and published the protest song 'Lucky Star Ain't What You Are’.
+Together with the photographer and writer Kiara Worth, Moriz founded and championed the environmental protection interest group Fresh Air For Hout Bay' in 2014, for which he wrote, recorded and published the protest song "Lucky Star Ain't What You Are".
 Moriz and Worth also created and lead the air pollution portfolio of the HBRRA (Hout Bay Residents and Rate Payers Association) in the same year.
 The group was founded in response to the air pollution of a fishmeal factory in Hout Bay.
 Moriz and Worth were interviewed in numerous newspaper articles and continued to volunteer as the group's spokespersons for 6 years until the closure of the factory in 2020.

 During the Cape Peninsula mountain fires in March 2015, Moriz composed an anthem for the South African Volunteer Wildfire Services, called Heroes In Red to raise funds for the organisation.

 He has also endorsed the Cape Town animal welfare association D.A.R.G. with free concerts and played at charity events to help fund epilepsy research at the Red Cross War Memorial Children's Hospital in Cape Town with the ‘Alexi and Me’ campaign.
 Moriz regularly performs at Rotarian events in Cape Town to sponsor their community projects.
 In September 2008 Ike Moriz appeared as one of the main acts of the ‘Zimfest’ together with other well-known bands such as Freshlyground and The Rudimentals in order to endorse the work of the NGO PASSOP (People Against Suffering, Oppression and Poverty).
 In 2006 Moriz took part in the recording of Greatest Love Of All with thirteen other South African celebrities in order to raise money for the ‘Differently Abled 24/7/365‘ initiative.

 Moriz, an avid runner, also sponsors the NGO Sakhisizwe youth development programme in Imizamo Yethu, Hout Bay, where he volunteers regularly at the local Parkrun.
 In August 2022, Moriz gave a sold out concert at Hamburg's main landmark, the St. Michaelis Church, in support of the children's aid organisation ‘Plan International, after the concert had first been postponed in 2020 due to the COVID-19 pandemic in Germany.

+On 10 May 2025 Ike performed with his swing band at the annual Ball of HOPE at the Westin Grand Hotel in Cape Town in support of the holistic development agency HOPE Cape Town.